ShemiNechmad/GoogleSignInAngular/README.md

 1) Add the Google Identity script tag, shown on file index.html.
 2) Add a div with an Id, shown on app.component.html file.
 3) Follow the changes on app.module.ts and app.component.ts files.
+4) Make sure to put your own google client id in its place, in the app.module.ts file.

 # Angular13